-Draft IDP and Budget Public Participation consultative engagements have been carried out in the month of May 2021 and the Mayoral Outreach Roadshow programme were carried throughout all wards of Mkhambathini in the month of October 2021 with the municipality adhering to Covid-19 protocol Several issues were raised that impact the livelihoods of community members i.e., housing, water, access roads and electricity provisions.
-Engagements were also conducted through social media platforms such as radio station, the municipal Facebook page, and the municipal WhatsApp group.
-The municipality is in continuous engagement with uMgungundlovu District Municipality, Department of Transport, Department of Co-operative Governance and Traditional Affairs and Department of Human Settlements and various other entities, to find ways of addressing backlogs and challenges that we face in ensuring efficient and effective service delivery for all.
+Draft IDP and Budget Public Participation consultative engagements have been carried out in the month of May 2022, the Mayoral Outreach Roadshow programme will be carried throughout all wards of Mkhambathini in the month of October 2022 with the municipality adhering to Covid-19 protocol.
+The exercise is aimed at gathering issues impacting the community.
+During May engagements were also conducted through social media platforms such as radio stations, the municipal Facebook page.
+The municipality is in continuous engagement with uMgungundlovu District Municipality, Department of Transport, Department of

+Co-operative Governance and Traditional Affairs and Department of Human Settlements and various other entities, to find ways of addressing backlogs and challenges that we face in ensuring efficient and effective service delivery for all.